I spied the unmistakeable sign in the window of Dunkin Donuts - FALL DEAL! TWO DOZEN $11.99

 Big Eye Roll

 Some of you give our support team a hard time about not 'depriving yourself' because you want to have your cake and eat it too, 'in moderation' of course.
 Since when does not eating donuts, candy, popcorn, bagels, soda, pizza, fried chicken and ice cream mean you are deprived?
 Most of the world has never tasted these foods and do not appear to be worse off for it.
-Maybe a little deprivation will do us good.
+Maybe a little deprivation will do us all good.

 After years of not being able to moderate ourselves, we left the hospital with a surgically created pouch that holds four ounces.
 If you rely on food to fill you with joy, you'll come up short after surgery too.
 Take control and refuse to be a victim.
 Take responsibility for your pre op state and figure out where your old way of eating and lifestyle went wrong.
 Come up with a new new path with new foods to love.
 No one dies without candy corn.

 Naturally slim people keep their mitts out of the Halloween Candy.
-They're the ones who take it to the office so slugs like us will eat it.
+They're the ones who take it to the office on Monday so slugs like us will eat it.
 Don't be the post op who asks 'WHEN CAN I EAT PIZZA AGAIN?"
 "Can I have chocolate?"
 "No judgment, but I ate four Reese's Cups yesterday."
 Groan...